SlottySlots/Spaces/slottymedia-docs/docs/code/SlottyMedia/slottymedia.components.partial.post.md

 ### **OnPostClick**

-This event is triggered when either the post's text or the post's comment button is clicked.
+This event is triggered when the post's comment button is clicked.
  This event will be used to navigate to the post's dedicated page from the home page (i.e. `/post/{ID}`).
- On the post's dedicated page this event will not trigger any behaviour.
+ On the post's dedicated page this event should be left unset.

 ```csharp
 public EventCallback OnPostClick { get; set; }